remotomasi/ngrib/README.md

 * If you want to obtain Excel representations of data you need to install _Python 3_

-* If you want to obtain a pdf representation of data you need to install libreoffice7.2 and ghostscript
+* If you want to obtain a pdf representation of data you need to install libreoffice7.2 and ghostscript:
 ```ghostscript
 $ sudo apt-get install ghostscript
 ```